sbb-design-systems/digital.sbb.ch/src/en/design-system/lean/basics/typography/typography.md

 ---

 ## Font
-The company font «SBB Web» is used as a web font and in the styles Thin, Light, Roman and Bold. «SBB Web» can be downloaded <sbb-link variant="inline" type="button" target="_blank" href="https://brand.sbb.ch/document/4/de#/markenelemente/typographie-1">here</sbb-link>.{.lead}
+The company font «SBB Web» is used as a web font and in the styles Thin, Light, Roman and Bold. «SBB Web» can be downloaded <sbb-link variant="inline" type="button" target="_blank" href="https://brand.sbb.ch/document/4/de#/markenelemente/typographie-1">here</sbb-link>. {.lead}

 The use of a mono-spaced font is recommended for some applications.
 The font required is selected when used for the first time.
-The following fonts are currently available:{.lead}
+The following fonts are currently available: {.lead}
 * Courier
 * OCR-B
 * Consolas